1. What is AI X-Risk?

 • ASI: Artificial Superintelligence.

-• Alignment Problem: Ensuring AI goals align with ours.
+• Alignment Problem: AI goals = Our goals.

 • Interpretability (XAI): Understanding 'why'.